What is cross exchange market making?

 Applying the cross-exchange market making concept on the situation above:

-- I use one exchange (Exchange A) as my taker exchange.
+I use one exchange (Exchange A) as my taker exchange.
 In the example above, Alice and Dave, collectively, acted as my "taker exchange".
 Basically, I need one exchange where there are buy and sell orders created by other people.
-Using the above situation, the best bid price on Exchange A for Token A is currently 10,475.98.
+Using the above situation, the best bid price on Exchange A for Token A is currently 10,475.98 and the best sell price is 10,475.98.

-- If my buy order on Exchange B is filled, then I immediately sell Token A on Exchange A for a 1.00 profit.
+If my buy order on Exchange B is filled, then I immediately sell Token A on Exchange A for a 1.00 profit.
+If my sell order on Exchange B is filled, then I immediately buy BTC on Exchange A for a 1.00 profit.

 You can see that the only term I set here is my profit margin of $1.
 The price of the order I place on Exchange B will always be based on the market price offered on Exchange A.